 How to add these nutrients into each phase

-By getting to the root cause will help balance your hormones and ensure your body is working efficiently!
+The cause will help balance your hormones and ensure your body is working efficiently!
 Here are some simple ways to incorporate foods to support your hormones!

-- Add a 4-6 oz serving of meat/seafood to every meal for Iron and B12
+- Add a 4-6 oz serving of meat/seafood to every meal for Iron and B12.

 - Create little trail mixes of almonds, cashews, coconut, dark chocolate, and whatever else you like for a snack